StormRiderGaming/emotracker-pokemon-crystal-key-item/README.md

 upper right of the item tracker allows you to left- or right-click to select which option you are using. (x7 for normal, x4 for early, x0 for rocketless).

+### Copycat Girl Option

+If using the "Randomize Copycat item" option, you can right-click on any of the five possible items to toggle it as the item the Copycat Girl wants.
+A Copycat Girl sprite will appear in the upper-right corner of the wanted item.

+Lost Item will have this toggled on when you initially load the tracker, since this is the normal logic when playing without this setting.
+If you are playing with this option, remember to right-click Lost Item to toggle this off before starting.

+Note that it is possible to flag more than one item as the Copycat item.
+This is a limitation of EmoTracker and will not be fixed.

 ### Other Settings

 There is also a toggle for the speedchoice ROM that is accessible from the gear icon at the top right of the item